 7. Van Dyke, Charles I with Monsieur de St. Antoine, Windsor Castle

-This is an official equestrian portrait of Charles I by Anthony Van Dyke.
+This is an official equestrian portrait of Charles I by Anthony Van Dyke housed in Windsor Castle.
 You may recognize it from the TV show Downton Abbey, where a replica appeared in the dining room.

 Equestrian portraits were usually reserved for military and political leaders, a tradition that dates back to Ancient Rome.
 They’re intended to convey the subject’s gravitas, or ability to lead and conquer all enemies.